petertea96/intended_serve_direction/ReadME.md

 `data`
 --------------
-* Processed tracking data from Roland Garros
+* Processed tracking data from Roland Garros along with scraped data of player heights
+* Unfortunately, the data is not included.

 `eda`
 ------